wavefrontHQ/docs/pages/doc/logging_log_browser.md

 * From the **Time window picker**, you can select either a preset time or custom start and end dates and times.
 * From the **Timezone** drop-down menu, you can select your preferred time zone, so that the timestamp values of the logs convert to the time zone that you selected.
-* After you get the first search results, you can examine the logs histogram chart and further adjust the time window.
-See [Drill Down from the Logs Histogram Chart](#drill-down-from-the-logs-histogram-chart).
+* After you get the first search results, you can examine the logs chart and further adjust the time window.
+See [Drill Down from the Logs Chart](#drill-down-from-the-logs-chart).

 Each time you change the time window, the predefined **Source** and **All Tags** filters update to show only the tag values that exist within the selected time window.

-If auto-search is OFF, after you change the time window, you must click **Search** to update the logs table and the logs histogram to show only the logs with timestamp values within the selected time window.
+If auto-search is OFF, after you change the time window, you must click **Search** to update the logs table and the logs chart to show only the logs with timestamp values within the selected time window.

 ## Build Your Search Query
 To narrow down the logs list and show only the logs that match certain criteria, you can build and run a search query in the search bar.
 The search query consists of one or more filter expressions.